ElhaiAgassi/OOP_Ex2/README.md

 gracefullyTerminate() - method which is used to shutdown the scheduler and executor gracefully and sets the shutdown flag to true. getCurrentMax() - method that returns the max priority of queued tasks.

+Overall, the Task and CustomExecutor classes demonstrate how to use threads in Java by providing a way to execute units of work concurrently, prioritize tasks, and manage the lifecycle of threads in a controlled environment.